 The factory process feeds metal panels through the metal mill and coats it evenly in short order.
 Using superior paint pigments, it also shields the product with yet another layer of supreme protection.

-Keep In Mind that corrugated metal panels aren’t just for roofs.
-Chances are good that your roofer will have left over some material (unless otherwise noted in the contract or specifically discussed) that you might find use for as siding in an exterior shed, or even in interior projects.
+Keep in Mind that corrugated metal panels aren’t just for roofs.
+Chances are good that your roofer will have some left-over material (unless otherwise noted in the contract or specifically discussed) that you might find use for as siding in an exterior shed, or even in interior projects.
 Take a gander at the picture below for some ideas on how the panels can be used indoors.

 via Bridger Steel

 Cost and Value of Corrugated Metal Roofing

 High-end — Residential Grade Metal Panels: 26-guage and 24-gauge, G-90 corrugated steel panels finished with Kynar 500 paint, will cost between $1.50 – $2.50 per square foot, depending on the thickness of the panels, specific metal roof profile like corrugated R-panel/ribbed and the amount of metal used per panel, and whether the paint finish color is standard or custom.